rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ## Conclusion 📝

 Interfaces are the bread and butter of a good Object Oriented Programmer.
-They encapsulate details, removing this burden from their clients.
+They encapsulate details, removing the burden from their clients.

 Most interfaces a developer encounters in the wild resemble _Header Interfaces_.
-The _Role Interface_ offers a different take on the interface, defining clearly the collaboration it offers it's clients.
+The _Role Interface_ offers a different take on the interface, defining clearly the collaboration it has with its clients.

-If you can mitigate some of their downsides the Role Interface can offer you its great rewards.
+If you can mitigate some of its downsides the Role Interface will reward you handsomely.
-They can make your Domain Model more expressive, simplify clients and make refactoring easier.
+They can make your Domain Model more **expressive**, **simplify clients** and make **refactoring easier**.
-Your codebase will even be more testable.
+To top it off your codebase will even become more **testable**.

 So dear Object Oriented Programmer, don't hesitate to use interfaces more often.
 Role Interfaces can make all the difference!